Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/4-FRAME_Production/Migrations_and_try_runtime_slides.md

 ---
-title: Runtime Migrations Try Runtime
+title: Migrations and Try Runtime
 description: Runtime upgrades and how to survive them
 instructors: ["Kian Paimani"]
 teaching-assistants: [".."]
 ---

-# Runtime Migrations and Try Runtime
+# Migrations and Try Runtime

 ---